abdallah-elsawy/Arabic-Full-Name-Verification-NLP-Model-/README.md

 # Core model:

 - 1- Classical ML approach: using some classical machine learning like *MultinomialNB*, *LogisticRegression*, *SGDClassifier* as classification model.
-- 2- Deep Learning Approach: using deep learning by finetuning an *Arabic-BERT* model trained on ~8.2 billion words then use our labeld dataset to train and test the model.
+- 2- Deep Learning Approach: using PyTorch to build deep learning model by finetuning an *Arabic-BERT* model trained on ~8.2 billion words then use our labeld dataset to train and test the model.

 # Deployment: